Themes | Healthcare & Patient Safety | The Accountability Index

 Recommendation: Lockdown decisions have been met with confusion because the data has been unclear.
 Data was not initially available for local leaders to understand the tiering decisions and there were no adequate frameworks for escalation and de-escalation in place.
 While this …

-Gov response: The Chancellor of the Duchy of Lancaster wrote to the Chair on 24 March 2021, setting out the Government’s response to this recommendation.
+Gov response: The Secretary of State for Health and Social Care wrote to the Committee on 24 March 2021, setting out the Government’s response to this recommendation.
+As a result of the Government’s actions and those taken …

 #23 —